filnik/social_networking_kata/README.md

 ## Run

-This is a maven project.
+This is a gradle project.

-Use `mvn compile` to compile the project.
+Use `./gradlew build` to compile the project.

-Use `mvn clean test` to run the tests.
+Use `./gradlew clean test` to run the tests.